 Go to Vermont

 Vermont is located in the northwestern part of the US, in the New England area.
-This 'Green Mountain State' owes its name to the dense forestation and the uneven landscape.
-Only 620.000 people live in Vermont, making it a lot less densely populated than the other states in the country.
+This "Green Mountain State" owes its name to the dense forestation and the uneven landscape.
+Only around 600,000 people live in Vermont, making it a lot less densely populated than the other states in the country.

-The mix of local farmers and import New Yorkers who have sought refuge here since the 1960s creates a European-looking social structure in an American environment.
+The mix of local farmers and imported New Yorkers who have sought refuge here since the 1960s creates a European-looking social structure in an American environment.
 It is not without reason that Ben & Jerry's, the colorful ice makers, are based here.